turingschool/curriculum-site/module3/lessons/react_ideabox.md

 ### App.js

 Because we want App to hold onto our list of ideas, let's think about how we're going to store that information.

-In our first React lesson, we learned about _state_.
+We will use **_state_** to store data, like our list of ideas.
+We will learn more about the concept of _state_ in Mod 3 but it might be helpful to research a bit now.
+ChatGPT and google are great options but you should really make the official [React Documentation](https://react.dev/) your first stop.

 In order to use component state, we need to import useState hook from React.

-So: let's import useState hook from React, and create our App component!
+So, let's import useState hook from React, and create our App component!

 ```jsx
 import { useState } from 'react';